Table-based Quantifier Elimination: Abstract

 \section{Abstract}

-Satisfiability Modulo Theories (SMT) specifications often rely on quantifiers to remain concise and declarative.
-However, checking the satisfiability of such specifications directly can be inefficient.
-A common optimization is to \textbf{ground} the specification --- that is, to expand quantified formulas into equivalent variable-free formulas.
-While dedicated tools known as \textbf{grounders} are a cornerstone of Answer Set Programming (ASP) solvers, they are are largely absent from SMT solving workflows.
-As a result, users frequently resort to writing ad-hoc, error-prone code to perform this transformation.
+Quantifiers make first-order logic more expressive than propositional logic, but they also make solving satisfiability problems more difficult.
+To solve these problems efficiently, many techniques have been developed to eliminate quantifiers from logic formulas: model-based quantifier instantiation, E-matching, Skolemization, destructive equality resolution, ...

-In this work, I propose a theoretical framework for grounding first order logic formulas with aggregates, based on relational algebra.
-Within this framework, I formulate a method for efficiently grounding such formulas.
-Remarkably, the method allows certain formulas that quantify over infinite domains to be transformed into equivalent formulas of finite size.
+I propose a table-based instantiation method for quantifier elimination.
+It can be used to solve satisfiability problems for ``guarded'' formulas, i.e., formulas where the use of defined functions in the matrix of quantifications effectively restricts the relevant range of their variables to a finite set.

-I have implemented this method in a new SMT-LIB grounder, called \texttt{xmt-lib}.
-It leverages an embedded relational database (SQLite) to execute relational operations efficiently.
-An evaluation on a public benchmark for grounders demonstrates that \texttt{xmt-lib} significantly improves the performance of the Z3 SMT solver compared to its purely declarative use, and makes it competitive with state-of-the-art ASP solvers for the problems in this benchmark.
+I have implemented this method in a pre-processor for SMT solvers.
+This ``grounder'' leverages an embedded relational database (SQLite) to execute relational operations efficiently.
+While this grounder does not accelerate 2025 benchmarks of the SMT-LIB library, it does improve performance of SMT solvers on public benchmarks for SAT and ASP solvers.
+The grounder has applications in, e.g., solving graph problems.